Briar Nolet: Career

+In 2024 she auditioned for the fourth season of Canada's Got Talent.

 Personal life

-Nolet was in a relationship with The Next Step co-star Myles Erlick from the age of 16.
-The couple later split in 2022.
-She began dating Colin McLeod in 2022.
+Nolet was previously in a very publicized relationship with her The Next Step co-star Myles Erlick from 2014 to 2022.
+The reason behind their breakup is unknown, and both Briar and Myles have kept a low profile on the matter.
+In October of 2022, she announced a new relationship with Toronto businessman Colin McLeod via Instagram.

 While competing on World of Dance, Nolet revealed that she began having seizures at the age of 16.
 Nolet was initially misdiagnosed with anxiety, but after visiting a neurologist in Toronto, she was diagnosed with epilepsy at the age of 19.